The Best Gym App in 2026: What to Actually Look For

 - Body transformation challenges.
 Marketing dressed as a feature.

-- "AI" that's just a chatbot wrapped around your data.
-The useful AI is the kind that runs silently after a session and gives you one line of coaching, not the kind that wants to have a conversation.
+- A chatbot wrapped around your data.
+The useful part is the engine that runs silently after a session and decides your next workout, not the kind of feature that wants to have a conversation.

 - Free tiers that gate progressive overload behind a paywall.
 If the core feature isn't in the free tier, the app is a trial, not a freemium product.
 Just pay for the trial if you want to use it.